readthedocs/readthedocs.org/docs/user/guides/management/index.rst

    :maxdepth: 1
    :hidden:

-   Manage your Read the Docs for Business subscription </commercial/subscriptions>
+   Managing your Read the Docs for Business subscription </commercial/subscriptions>